 This Wireless Atmospheric Pressure Sensor is designed to report atmospheric pressure.

 There are additional facilities with this sensor, to allow the calculation of altitude and consequently sea level pressure from an observation position.
-The device can evaluate altitude, calculated from a defined baseline and utilising an internal calibration table.
+The device can evaluate altitude, calculated from a defined baseline and using an internal calibration table.
 Temperature is also available for recording, from this single integrated sensor unit.

 The sensor is a compact rugged device for logging key changes in atmospheric pressure patterns.
 A comprehensive "meteorological station" may be produced with additional wind flow and humidity data logging.
 It is a very versatile device for helping to understand both complex meteorological behaviour and some of the fundamental laws that govern gas behaviour.